jeremmfr/terraform-provider-junos/docs/data-sources/interface_physical.md

 # junos_interface_physical

-Get information on a physical interface
+Get configuration from a physical interface
 (as with a junos_interface_physical resource import).

 ## Example Usage